 A 1962 specimen on Serra Street between the Recycling Center and Pampas Lane, which by 2003 had become an area of neglect, is conspicuous as the tallest tree thereabouts.
 The tallest rusty gum in the United States, at Honaunau Forest Reserve, Hawaii, had reached 132 feet in 1969.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
-John Rawlings added the note of the Arboretum specimen’s removal (2009).
-Sairus Patel lightly edited the entry Nov 2017.
+John Rawlings noted Arboretum specimen’s removal (2009).
+Light edits Nov 2017 (SP).